outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 Refer to [emacs-as-the-ultimate-latex-editor](http://piotrkazmierczak.com/2010/emacs-as-the-ultimate-latex-editor/).

 ### Previewer

 My Gentoo system use *MuPDF* PDF viewer.
 How to make it the default previewer for *AucTeX*?
-Basically, we need to update two variable of *AucTeX*, which could be achieved by editing *init.el* manually or by command line *M-x*.
+Basically, we need to update two variable for *AucTeX*, which could be achieved by editing *init.el* manually or by command line *M-x customize-variable*.

 1. TeX-view-program-list